missionpinball/mpf-docs/docs/install/windows.md

 mpf --version
 ```

+If you are using a virtual environment for MPF (recommended!) then
+you don't need to uninstall anything, just create a new one.

 ## Windows System Requirements

-MPF 0.56 requires Python 3.9.
-It does not run on Python 3.10 or newer.
+MPF 0.57 requires Python 3.9, 3.10, or 3.11.
-(If you can figure out how to get it to run on Python 3.10+, please
-submit the fixes!)

-MPF can run on Python 3.7 and 3.8, but the MPF-MC audio doesn't work on
+MPF can run on 3.8, but the MPF-MC audio doesn't work on Windows in
 those versions.
 So you should use Python 3.9.

 ## Install Python